-Baseball is always on Electronic Arts' mind, but there's a lot that has to change if the company is going to get back into the market of baseball video games, according to EA Sports executive vice president Andrew Wilson.
+Baseball is always on Electronic Arts' mind, but there's a lot that has to change if the company is going to get back into the market of baseball video games, says EA Sports executive vice president Andrew Wilson.

 The most recent licensed Major League Baseball game from EA Sports was 2005's MVP Baseball 2005, a tremendous swan song for the franchise and the pre-HD console generation that fans of sports gaming still hold in high esteem.

-After EA inked an exclusive licensing deal with the National Football League for its Madden NFL series later that year, Take-Two Interactive retaliated by signing a seven-year exclusive contract with Major League Baseball for its Major League Baseball 2K franchise — a deal that prevented EA from bringing its well-regarded MVP Baseball series to the current generation of consoles.
+EA inked a five-year exclusive licensing deal with the National Football League for its Madden NFL series in December 2004, and Take-Two Interactive retaliated in January 2005 by signing a seven-year exclusive contract with Major League Baseball for its Major League Baseball 2K franchise — a deal that prevented EA from bringing its well-regarded MVP Baseball series to the current generation of consoles.
 The company continued the franchise with college baseball titles, but only released games in 2006 and 2007 before shelving the series due to poor sales.

 Speaking in an interview with Polygon at E3 last week, Wilson said "there is an inherent passion for baseball inside EA Sports," but laid out three significant barriers to entry that prevent EA from developing a new MLB title.

 The starting point is the technology base, which does exist but isn't necessarily ready for baseball.
 Until now, EA hasn't possessed a modern engine that would be suited to a baseball game; Wilson noted that "using MVP [Baseball] PS2 technology probably is inappropriate."
 The company's next-generation EA Sports Ignite engine, said Wilson, "would give us a walk-up start."
 But just as important as the technology is the team that would be building the game.